-Secondly, and more importantly, extensive interpretation and analogy have the same practical outcome.
-For N2 (either obtained by extensive interpretation or by analogy) extends the regulation to the case in hand.
-The practical outcome for the parties involved is the same, either if you argue from extensive interpretation or from analogy.
-Let us consider our previous examples.
-A skateboard might be qualified as a vehicle according to an extensive interpretation of the provision "No vehicles in the park" whose standard meaning covers motor-vehicles, to the effect that skateboards are not allowed in the park (N2).
-But one might also argue in the following way: "vehicles" is to be read as referring to motor-vehicles (because of some interpretive argument to be specified, like the argument from literal meaning or from legislative intent); so the norm does not cover the case of skateboards entering the park; so there is a gap in the law; but there is also a relevant similarity between motor-vehicles and skateboards (both represent a threat to the safety of pedestrians in the park); therefore the gap is to be filled by analogy extending to skateboards the regulation on motor-vehicles, to the effect that skateboards are not allowed in the park $(N_2)$ .
+in the park); therefore the gap is to be filled by analogy extending to skateboards the regulation on motor-vehicles, to the effect that skateboards are not allowed in the park $(N_2)$ .
 The same outcome that was arrived at by interpreting extensively the given provision could be reached by arguing analogically after having interpreted non-extensively the same provision.
 Or, the other way round, one could turn an analogical argument into a form of extensive interpretation.
 The Court of Adams argued there was a gap in the law and, because of the relevant similarity between steamboats and inns (a steamboat is a "floating inn") the gap was filled by analogy.
-Now, assuming there is a provision about "inns", one might also argue that the word "inns" is to be interpreted extensively (because a steamboat is a "floating inn") to the effect that the regulation about inns extends to steamboats and steamboat companies are liable as innkeepers are.
-It is perhaps for this common traits that some scholars, in the context of systemic interpretation and with reference to the issue of legal gaps, use the labels "analogy extra legem" (analogical reasoning) and "analogy intra legem" (extensive interpretation).
-17
+Now, assuming there is a provision about "inns", one might also argue that the word "inns" is to be interpreted extensively (because a steamboat is a "floating inn") to the effect that the regulation about inns extends to steamboats.
+It is perhaps for this common traits that some scholars, in the context of systemic interpretation and with reference to the issue of legal gaps, use the labels "analogy extra legem" (analogical reasoning) and "analogy intra legem" (extensive interpretation). $^{14}$

 All of this might not be a problem for thinkers who love theoretical distinctions as such.
 It is indeed a problem for pragmatist thinkers who are more interested in outcomes than in the ways they are arrived at.
 It is a pragmatist principle that, if the application of two concepts has the same practical consequences, they are the same concept under different names.
-Now, if "extensive interpretation" and "analogical reasoning" produce the same practical
+Now, if "extensive interpretation" and "analogical reasoning" produce the same practical consequences, one could say that they are the same argument and that it does not make any sense to permit the one and prohibit the other.
+Same consequences, same arguments.